-Cedar Rapids, IA, February 2001 -- IEEE Cedar Rapids Section
+- Cedar Rapids, IA, Dedicated 1 February 2001 - IEEE Cedar Rapids Section

 Beginning 3 February 1934, Vice Admiral Richard E. Byrd's Antarctic Expedition transmitted news releases to New York via short-wave radio voice equipment.
 From New York, the US nationwide CBS network broadcast the news releases to the public.
 Previous expeditions had been limited to dot-dash telegraphy, but innovative equipment from the newly formed Collins Radio Company made this long-range voice transmission feasible.